GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Introduction

 In the fields of natural language processing (NLP) and image analysis, Transformer has achieved great results~\cite{attention,image}.
-Recently, many methods have designed Transformer-based deep learning models for point clouds and achieved good performances~\cite{pct,pt,cloudtf,pvt}.
+Recently, many methods have designed Transformer-based deep learning models for point clouds and achieved good performances~\cite{pt,cloudtf,wu2023towards}.
 The self-attention mechanism takes into account the sequence invariance of the irregular input data, which shows the high fitness between the self-attention mechanism and point clouds.
-The self-attention mechanism mainly contains three vectors: Query, Key, and Value.
-It firstly calculates the weights between Query and Key, and then assigns the weights to Value.
-However, most of the existing methods only consider applying Transformer on the global area, which ignoring the feature extraction on the local neighborhood, while the local information is essential in point cloud learning.
+However, most existing methods apply Transformers only to global areas, often neglecting local feature extraction.
+Yet, local information is crucial for effective point cloud learning.